But it is possible to shop Publix and save a lot of money at the same time. Here’s how to do it…

 Shop the clearance rack

-You’ll typically find items Publix is trying to clear out at a 2-for-1 kind of price.
-Don’t forget the frozen clearance area too!
+You’ll typically find items Publix is trying to clear out at a two-for-one kind of price.
+Don’t forget the frozen clearance area, too!
 Look for it on the end cap of the frozen aisle.

 Try breaking packages